CypherPoet/NetStack/README.md

 - ✅ Composable, Combine-based publisher primitives for constructing pipelines that map from URLRequests to `Data` and `Decodable` models.
 - ✅ Utilities for URLRequest configuration.
 - ✅ Utilities for mocking URLRequest responses in tests.

 ## Installation

+`NetStack` ships with two [library products](https://developer.apple.com/documentation/swift_packages/product): `NetStack` and `NetStackTestUtils`.

 ### Xcode Projects